AO-StreetArt/CLyman/docs/pages/config.rst

    on tcp://my.ip, and configure from the logging configuration file, logging.properties.

-We can finally use both a properties file and a Consul connection, in which case the properties file is used to define the ip and port of the inbound ZeroMQ connection, while Consul is used for registration and global configuration retrieval.
+We can also use both a properties file and a Consul connection, in which case the properties file is used to define the ip and port of the inbound ZeroMQ connection, while Consul is used for registration and all other configuration retrieval.

 -  ``./clyman -consul-addr=localhost:8500 -config-file=file.properties``